III. Employment Benefits

 J. Tuition Benefits

 Eligible employees, retirees, and/or dependents may be able to take advantage of tuition benefits at Knox including tuition remission at Knox, ACM Tuition Exchange Program (TREP), Tuition Exchange (TE), or a $500 tuition assistance for classes taken at other colleges or universities.
 For a description of each, see the Tuition Benefit Programs Summary.
+There is a two year waiting period to be eligible for tuition benefits.

 K. Employee Assistance Program